xycxz/xycxz.github.io/_posts/2025-07-31-mysql-docker.md

 With the database ready and connected to our web application, we just need to make sure to create our custom image using `Dockerfile`.

 For that, first we need to export our database using the `phpMyAdmin` interface so then we can use it when the image gets built.
-To achieve this, select  our database, click on `Export`, and choose `SQL` format.
+To achieve this, select  the database, click on `Export`, and choose `SQL` format.
 Then we can click on `Export`:

 ![exporting_db.png](exporting_db.png)